Sreeram-Meka/Density-Based-Traffic-Light-Signal-System/README.md

    - Addressed issues related to sensor calibration and environmental noise, ensuring accurate vehicle detection.
    - Improved system resilience by incorporating fail-safes and redundancy to handle sensor failures and maintain traffic control.

-- nges faced.
-It not only demonstrates your techn